eriksonJAguiar/bcpshield-framework/README.md

 # Privacy blockchain architecture - BCShield

-It's an architecture blockchain-based to enhancing privacy on healthcare systems for share data between researcher, besides we are using differential privacy and K-anonymity to privacy preserving.
+It is an architecture blockchain-based to enhancing privacy on healthcare systems to share data between users.
+Besides, we are using differential privacy and K-anonymity to privacy-preserving, and the Hyperledger Fabric to build a blockchain network.

+The modules are:

+- **Healthcare provider:** to store and exchange data, also comunicate with blockchain and privacy module.
+- **Privacy:** Apply privacy on data.
+- **Blockchain:** Blockchain network based on Hyperledger Fabric 1.4.4, and Off-chain network through InterPlanetary File System (IPFS)
+- **User inferface:** It is a module make by REST API to establish user, blockchain, Healthcare provider interaction.
+On the other hand, an interface that applications can connect and uses the architecture.

+The user are: patient, doctor, and researcher.

+In short, the architecture can enhance data sharing to research and contribute to reliability increase due to joining the blockchain and privacy mechanism.

 ## How it works?